 Want to start a Business in Kenya? – Fear is a common companion to anyone set out to do one thing or the other for the first time….
 Entrepreneurs are no exception.
 Fear shapes what we do and almost becomes the differentiator and core decision maker of what we choose to do and what we don’t do.

 In Kenya, embarking on an entrepreneurial journey seems fairly easy when you think about it but it is a road paved with fear and uncertainty when the foot touches the ground.
-Here are some of the common fears Kenyan business aspirants face and a little motivation to help overcome them.
+Here are some of the common fears Kenyan business aspirants face before they start a business in Kenya and a little motivation to help overcome them.

 When it comes to business ideas, Kenyans are front runners.
 There are over 100 business ideas in Kenya that can be set up with less than Ksh.
 10,000.
 It’s very easy to come up with a business idea but difficult to set it in motion.
 Most Kenyan entrepreneurs get stuck when it’s time to hit the ground running and set up the business they desire to, no matter how small.
 From writing a Business Plan to getting proper company documentation, most people get stuck somewhere in between not knowing when to proceed and how to proceed all the while fearing what skipping a step would do to their endeavors.